RPGroup-PBoC/mwc_growth/code/processing/growth_curves/20180911_r1_37C_glucose_O2_growth/README.md

 ## Purpose
-This experiment aims to measure the growth rate of the *E. coli* strains of interest in M9 + 0.5% glucose at 37°C. This file corresponds to the first run, although both experimens were conducted concurrently.
+This experiment aims to measure the growth rate of the *E. coli* strains of interest in M9 + 0.5% glucose at 37°C. This file corresponds to the first run, although both experiments were conducted concurrently.

 ## Strain information